Cart

 Les grands styles de bières, entre tradition et innovation

-What do a medieval monk brewing his Belgian Dubbel, a Bavarian worker enjoying his Helles after work, and a bearded hipster sipping his exotic fruit NEIPA have in common?
-Beyond the centuries and mustaches that separate them, these three characters share a common passion: beer , this human creation that has never stopped reinventing itself for 10,000 years.
+What do a medieval monk brewing his Belgian Dubbel, a Bavarian worker enjoying his Helles after work, and a bearded hipster sipping his NEIPA with exotic fruits have in common?
+Beyond the centuries and the moustaches that separate them, these three characters share the same passion: beer , this human creation that has never stopped reinventing itself for 10,000 years.

-The world of beer styles is a bit like the Marvel Universe—a multitude of colorful characters, each with their own epic origin story, flavorful superpowers, and loyal following.
-But unlike the comics, no one has ever truly written the definitive bible of brewing styles.
-They've emerged, evolved, disappeared, and then resurrected based on changing climates, available ingredients, technical advances, and the sheer creative whims of adventurous brewers.
-How do you navigate it all?
-Luckily, there are ways to recognize beer styles at a glance .
+The world of beer styles is a bit like the Marvel universe – a multitude of colorful characters, each with their own epic origin, flavor superpowers, and devoted fans.
+But unlike comics, no one has ever truly written the definitive bible of brewing styles.
+They have emerged, evolved, disappeared, and been resurrected according to climates, available ingredients, technological advancements, and the sheer creative whims of daring brewers.
+How do you keep track of them all?
+Fortunately, there are ways to recognize beer styles at a glance .

-While some purists like to categorize beers into boxes as watertight as the walls of a fermenter, the reality on the ground is much more fluid , like the perfect foam of a properly served beer.
-Styles are hybridizing, reinventing themselves, colliding.
-Yesterday's tradition becomes today's experiment, which may become tomorrow's classic.
+While some purists like to categorize beers into rigid boxes, like the walls of a fermenter, the reality is much more fluid , like the perfect head of a properly poured beer.
+Styles hybridize, reinvent themselves, and collide.
+Yesterday's tradition becomes today's experiment, which may well become tomorrow's classic.

 The origins of the great beer families - a journey through space and time

-If politics has its monarchies, dictatorships, and republics, beer has its three great fermentation dynasties: top, bottom, and spontaneous.
+If politics has its monarchies, dictatorships, and republics, beer has its three great dynasties of fermentation: top-fermented, bottom-fermented, and spontaneously fermented.
 This fundamental trinity is the matrix from which all the styles we know today have emerged.

-Top fermentation is the eldest of the family , the original matriarch.
-Its yeasts, working at room temperature (15-25°C) and rising to the surface during fermentation, accompanied humanity long before anyone understood what yeast was.
-British Ales, Belgian saisons, German Hefeweizen—all these different branches of the family tree share this same common ancestor.
+Top fermentation is the elder of the family , the original matriarch.
+Its yeasts, working at room temperature (15-25°C) and rising to the surface during fermentation, have been with humanity long before anyone understood what yeast was.
+British ales, Belgian saisons, German hefeweizens – all these different branches of the family tree share this same common ancestor.

-Bottom fermentation is the revolutionary younger brother , which appeared in the 19th century when some Bavarian brewers discovered that certain yeasts worked better in cooler conditions (7-12°C) and settled at the bottom of the vats.
-Lagers, pilsners and other bocks are the children of this technical revolution.
-Clearer, "cleaner" on the palate, these beers have conquered the world thanks to their accessible profile and increased stability.
+Bottom fermentation is the revolutionary younger sibling , appearing in the 19th century when a few Bavarian brewers discovered that certain yeasts thrived in cooler conditions (7-12°C) and settled at the bottom of the vats.
+Lagers, pilsners, and other bocks are the offspring of this technical revolution.
+Lighter in color and with a cleaner mouthfeel, these beers have conquered the world thanks to their approachable profile and increased stability.

 As for spontaneous fermentation , it's the mystical and eccentric cousin of the family.
-Neither seeded nor controlled, it lets local wild yeasts and bacteria join the party.
-Belgian lambics and gueuzes, with their tangy and sometimes funky notes, represent perhaps the oldest form of brewing, but also the riskiest and most tied to its terroir.
+Neither inoculated nor controlled, it allows local wild yeasts and bacteria to join the party.
+Belgian lambics and gueuzes, with their tangy and sometimes funky notes, perhaps represent the oldest form of brewing, but also the riskiest and most closely tied to its terroir.

 When the climate dictates the beer in your glass

 Nothing illustrates the influence of climate on beer styles better than the invisible line that divides brewing Europe.
-To the north, the kingdom of Ales (top fermentation); to the south, the empire of Lagers (bottom fermentation).
-A line that seems absurd until you realize that average temperature has historically dictated this boundary.
+To the north, the kingdom of Ales (top-fermented); to the south, the empire of Lagers (bottom-fermented).
+A line that seems absurd until you realize that it is the average temperature that has historically dictated this boundary.

-In northern regions like England, where summers remain moderate, top-fermenting yeasts thrived naturally.
-Local brewers turned this constraint into an opportunity, developing rich and complex ales, from deep, roasted stouts to balanced bitters, including the legendary original IPAs.
+In northern regions like England, where summers remain mild, top-fermenting yeasts thrived naturally.
+Local brewers turned this constraint into an opportunity, developing rich and complex ales, deep and roasted stouts, balanced bitters, and the legendary original IPAs.

 Further south, in regions where summer can turn a cellar into a sauna, spontaneous fermentation gave rise to Belgian lambics and their cousins.
-These beers accepted—and even celebrated—local microbial intervention, transforming what might be seen as contamination into a distinctive regional signature.
-Think of it as a microbial photobomb that, instead of ruining the photo, makes it infinitely more interesting.
+These beers embraced—and even celebrated—local microbial intervention, transforming what might be seen as contamination into a distinctive regional signature.
+Think of it as a microbial photobomb that, instead of ruining the picture, makes it infinitely more interesting.

 Germany played a pivotal role in this brewing geography, becoming the cradle of bottom fermentation thanks to its many naturally cool cellars and innovative cooling systems.

-If you had asked for "a beer" anywhere in the world in the mid-20th century, chances are you would have been served a pale, light, and not very bitter lager.
-This style, once just one of hundreds of regional variations, has now achieved a remarkably effective global coup.
+If you had ordered "a beer" anywhere in the world in the mid-20th century, chances are you would have been served a pale, light, and not very bitter lager.
+This style, once just one regional variation among hundreds, has achieved a remarkably effective global conquest.

 This conquest was no accident.
 The Industrial Revolution transformed brewing from a local craft to standardized mass production.
-Industrial lagers had all the makings to dominate this new paradigm: an accessible flavor profile, seductive clarity, superior stability, and the ability to be produced in colossal quantities.
-It was a bit like a fast-food restaurant selling beer—standardized, predictable, and ubiquitous.
+Industrial lagers had all the attributes to dominate this new paradigm: an approachable flavor profile, appealing clarity, superior stability, and the ability to be produced in enormous quantities.
+It was a bit like a fast-food chain starting to sell beer—standardized, predictable, and ubiquitous.

 The result?
-A massive erasure of brewing diversity.
-Hundreds of regional styles have disappeared, unable to resist standardization.
-Today's craft lagers, like La Nébuleuse's Zepp , are attempting to reinterpret this style by giving it character and personality , far from industrial uniformity.
+A significant erosion of brewing diversity.
+Hundreds of regional styles have disappeared, unable to withstand standardization.
+Today's craft lagers, like La Nébuleuse's Zepp , are precisely attempting to reinterpret this style, restoring its character and personality , far removed from industrial uniformity.

-Fortunately, this uniformizing wave didn't sweep everything away.
-Some regions kept their brewing traditions alive, forming pockets of resistance that would later serve as inspiration for the craft movement.
+Fortunately, this homogenizing wave did not sweep everything away.
+Some regions kept their brewing traditions alive, forming pockets of resistance that would later serve as inspiration for the craft beer movement.

-Belgium , a small country at the crossroads of Germanic and Latin influences, has miraculously preserved an incredible diversity of styles.
-Trappist beers, lambics, saisons, witbiers—all traditions that have survived thanks to a blend of national pride, strong regional identity, and a deep connection between these beers and local culture.
+Belgium , this small country at the crossroads of Germanic and Latin influences, has miraculously preserved an incredible diversity of styles.
+Trappist, lambic, saison, witbier – so many traditions that have survived thanks to a blend of national pride, strong regional identity, and a deep connection between these beers and local culture.

-Germany has maintained its heritage thanks to the famous Reinheitsgebot, a purity law dating from 1516 which, while limiting the permitted ingredients, paradoxically protected certain regional traditions against industrial homogenization.
+Germany has maintained its heritage thanks to the famous Reinheitsgebot, this purity law dating from 1516 which, while limiting the ingredients allowed, paradoxically protected certain regional traditions against industrial homogenization.

-Britain , despite massive industrialization, has seen its traditional pubs defend the heritage of cask-served real ales.
-The CAMRA (Campaign for Real Ale) movement, founded in 1971, played a crucial role in preventing the complete extinction of British bitters, milds, and other stouts.
+Despite massive industrialization, Great Britain has seen its traditional pubs defend the heritage of real ales served from cask.
+The CAMRA (Campaign for Real Ale) movement, founded in 1971, played a crucial role in preventing the complete extinction of British bitters, milds, and stouts.

-These bastions of diversity, jealously preserving their specific traditions, would later become the guiding beacons of the 21st century craft renaissance.
+These bastions of diversity, jealously preserving their specific traditions, would later become the beacons guiding the 21st-century craft renaissance.

-The craft renaissance - rediscovery and reinvention of traditional styles
+The craft renaissance - rediscovering and reinventing traditional styles

 The American Revolution and its global shockwave